Baselime/website/content/articles/why-observability-as-code.md

 ## Observability as Code

-Observability as Code adapts the principles of Infrastructure as Code to observabiity configurations.
+Observability as Code adapts the principles of Infrastructure as Code to observability configurations.
 Dashboards and alerts are configured and automated through Continuous Deployment pipelines, are source-controlled, and are repeatable across teams and environments.

 With Observability as Code, teams can adopt the best practices from software engineering to collaborate and iterate on observability configurations.

-We'd love to hear your thougts on Observability as Code, and if you're interested in applying those principles to serverless architectures, we'd love to have you [try our beta](https://baselime.io).
+We'd love to hear your thoughts on Observability as Code, and if you're interested in applying those principles to serverless architectures, we'd love to have you [try our beta](https://baselime.io).

 Photo by <a href="https://unsplash.com/@thisisengineering?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">ThisisEngineering RAEng</a> on <a href="https://unsplash.com/s/photos/software-engineer?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>